marinarasauced/plot_geoweights/README.md

 python3 /path/to/main.py --file-name placeholder.xlsx
 ```

 The script will generate individual and cummulative plots in the `plots/` subdirectory.
 If you have a large number of quintiles, considering changing the colormap to increase color diversity.
+The Shapefiles in the `config/` subdirectory were obtained from [Dominique Evans-Bye on ArcGIS](https://hub.arcgis.com/datasets/1b02c87f62d24508970dc1a6df80c98e).